-Q: How should I incorporate the non-fiction passages ReadWorks offers?
+Q: How should I incorporate the passages ReadWorks offers?

-A: ReadWorks provides nearly 1,400 non-fiction passages for grades K-6.
+A: ReadWorks provides over 1,700 non-fiction and literary passages for grades K-8.
 All of these passages are built as a stand-alone curricular piece by a research-based model that reinforces essential skills and strategies, establishes scaffolding for vocabulary learning, and maximizes implementation flexibility as both a read-aloud exercise and an individual practice tool.
 You can search for these passages by using our grade, skill/strategy, and keyword filters here.

-Q: Some question sets have abbreviations next to the answers.
+Q: Some question sets and other materials have abbreviations next to the answers.
 What do they mean?

 A: Each abbreviation represents a reading comprehension skill that a particular question is targeting.
 The list of all of the skills and their corresponding abbreviations can be found by clicking here.

-Q: Do you have content for grades above the sixth?
+Q: Do you have any content for grades 9-12?